fungos/blog/content/rust-windows-vscode.md

 - Fixed missing analysis component and rustfmt-nightly on text and script.
 Thanks @dodheim (Reddit).
 - Added more information about how to add a natvis file into `launch.json` and mention that soon it will not be required, as it will be automatically embedded onto PDB files.
 - Add information and fix typo.
 Closes [issue #1](https://github.com/fungos/fungos.github.io/issues/1) by @TheCycoONE (Github).
-- Update rustup rls component name to rls-preivew.
+- Update rustup rls component name to rls-prevew.
 Closes [issue #2](https://github.com/fungos/fungos.github.io/issues/2) by @cbordeman  (Github).